Are Fermented Foods Good Or Bad For You? Find Out NOW

 Enhance immunity

 80% of your immunity lies in your gut.
 When you have the right balance of friendly bacteria, you boost immunity.
 Fermented foods are rich in probiotics which enhance immunity.
+Because of their influence on gut flora, the relationship between fermented food and gut health plays a direct role in shaping your immune system response.
 Having fermented foods loaded with Vitamin C, iron, and zinc can be excellent for your health.

 Alleviate anxiety and depression